-Despite the FSI complexity, the modeling and experiment show similar trends.
-A comparison of v -component PSD amplitudes is shown in Fig. 12f as a function of dynamic pressure q∞ .
-Both the model and experiment show an overall expected trend of increasing response with increasing q∞ .
+Despite the complexity of the present FSI, the modeling and experiment show similar trends.
+A comparison of v-component PSD amplitudes is shown in Fig. 12f as a function of dynamic pressure.
+As expected, both the model and experiment show an overall trend of increasing response with increasing $q\infty$ .
 The maximum response in the experiment occurs in the 125-psi driver case since the fluid and structural frequencies are most closely matched at these conditions.
 On the other hand, the modeled response shows a maximum in the 150-psi driver case, possibly because the rocking mode natural frequency is greater in the model than in the experiment.
-The $\approx 10\%$ difference in natural frequency values returned by the model and the modal experiment may be a contributor to discrepancies in the 150-psi driver case.
-Naturally, the response is quite sensitive to the proximity of structural modes to forcing frequencies.
+The near match of the vortex shedding frequency and the bending-translating mode frequency in the model may also be a factor.
+The $\approx 10\%$ difference in natural frequency values may be a contributor to discrepancies between the model and experiment in the 150-psi driver case.
+Naturally, the response could be quite sensitive to the proximity of structural modes to forcing frequencies.

 An analogous comparison of time traces as a function of driver pressure is displayed in Fig. 13a - Fig. 13e, where each trace is the time-average of the four available runs.
 Additionally, transverse displacement fluctuation levels are summarized in the root-mean-square (rms) plot of Fig. 13f.
 Excellent agreement in amplitude and phase is observed at the lowest driver pressure (Fig. 13a).
 At 75 psi (Fig. 13b) and 100 psi (Fig. 13c), the phase agreement remains excellent while the model under predicts displacement by $\approx 25\%$ (Fig. 13f).
 The model captures the envelope variation trends at these pressures (e.g., the decreasing amplitude at 100 psi for times greater than 1.5 ms).
 Similar observations can be made as the driver pressure increases to 125 psi (Fig. 13f).
-The measured and modeled rms levels agree to within $\approx 10\%$ (Fig. 13f) and a decreasing envelope is observed at times greater than 1.2 ms. There is, however, a phase difference between the model and experiment that grows with increasing time.
+The measured and modeled rms levels agree to within $\approx 10\%$ (Fig. 13f) and a decreasing envelope is observed at times greater than 1.2 ms. There is, however, a phase difference between the model and experiment that grows within increasing time.
 A similar, though more pronounced phase difference can be seen at 150 psi (Fig. 13e).
 In contrast to the lower driver pressures, there is a phase difference between the experimental forcing and response traces at 125 psi and 150 psi.
-This phase difference stems from the difference in resonant frequency in the experimental setup and the finite element model.
+This phase difference possibly stems from the proximity of the forcing and structural natural frequencies discussed previously.
 On average, the rms levels of the experiment and model agree to within 24%.
 This and the fact that the model captures the overall trends of the experiment quite nicely lends confidence to using FEA to elucidate nonlinear joint dynamics during the interaction.